ritaeperjesi/ARainbow/README.md

 - my time management
 - I always do the easier / non-technical things first, and it makes the technical parts even more stressful
 - the project is very site-specific, which makes it harder to execute things, and having a work station a bit far from the site is uncomfortable.
 Fully charging my laptop and phone in advance would have been smart.
+- I didn't leave enough time (and electricity on my computer) to work on the spot
+- I'm not sure if it is visible that I've put a lot of thinking on so many aspects

 #### Future work:
-- to make it more stable where the rainbows appear
+- to make it more stable and precise where the rainbows appear
 - to make a version which is accessible for anybody on iphone and android as well
 - to put it on the app store
 - to make 444 (one of the main independent Hungarian news portals) to write about it